abhitejdivi5/Ab-s-Analog-and-Mixed-signal/2. ADC Design/D-flipflop.md

 - **Blue (/data):** Input data (D)
 - **Red (/clk):** Clock signal
 - **Red (/out):** Flip-Flop output (Q)
 The transient simulation confirms correct **D Flip-Flop behavior**.
-The input data is sampled on the active clock edge and held stable at the output until the next event.
+The **2ns input data** is sampled on the 2ns period active clock edge and held stable at the output until the next event.
 The reset operation successfully initializes the output.

 ---